 - Adult Children – designed to support the adult children of both addicts and alcoholics

-If you have experience with the effects of addiction on the family unit, or further questions about what can be done about these detrimental effects, feel free to either contact Ashwood Recovery or leave a comment in the comment section below.
+If you have experience with the effects of addiction on the family unit or have further questions about what can be done about these detrimental effects, feel free to call Ashwood Recovery at 208.274.8609.